blackberry/BlackBerry-Dynamics-React-Native-SDK/modules/BlackBerry-Dynamics-for-React-Native-AppKinetics/README.md

 ```

 **`onError` event**
-Dynamics React Native application should be subscribed on `onError` event in order to be able to handle error message when error is occured.
+Dynamics React Native application should be subscribed on `onError` event in order to be able to handle error message when error is occurred.

 **Example of usage**
 ```typescript